 - Estroblock.
 Estroblock is a natural DIM (diindolylmethane) supplement that helps your liver detox “bad” estrogen from your body and promotes “good” estrogen.
 It’s a combination of phytochemicals and derivatives of raw cruciferous vegetables.
 Since the main cause of my acne was hormonal, I needed all the help I could get with the excess estrogen in my body.
 I took this for about a year: starting with the regular strength formula, then triple strength, then back down to regular, slowly taking it less and less.
 PLEASE NOTE: This supplement is what worked for me without side effects.
 Please look into it and discuss it with your doctor before taking it.

 - Zinc.
 Zinc is essential for maintaining proper immune system function and regulating hormonal balance.
 Pumpkin seeds, oysters, dark chocolate, and grass-fed beef are also great sources of zinc!

 - Vitamin D. Also known as the sunshine vitamin!
 It’s great to get vitamin D naturally from the sun, but it can be hard in the winter living in Wisconsin.
 So I supplemented.
 Vitamin D is so beneficial to your overall health.
 It supports your immune system and also reduces inflammation in the body.

 - Collagen peptides.
-I have a whole blog post about collagen because it’s so amazing.
+Collagen is so amazing.
 It’s essential for healthy skin and is the most abundant protein in our body.
 Collagen reduces inflammation, balances hormones, supports a healthy gut and liver, and keeps skin looking youthful.
-I use the brand Vital Proteins.
+I use the brand Perfect Supplements Collagen Peptides.